 Sarah bustled about with her shears and rolls of shiny colored Mylar foil.
 “Like decorating the Christmas tree at this stage,” she told Lucy.
-Lucy looked on from the archway separating the sun porch from the house proper.
 “Have any clean sheets?
 We could lay down a drop cloth—like snow?”

 Lucy’s mouth turned up at the corners; his lined face crinkled in unaccustomed places.
 “Cat refused to do laundry.
 My laundry.
 I ever tell you that?
 I guess not.
 I keep an old Maytag in the garage—the one with the gearbox and right-angle drive train that goes up the side of the tank to run a wringer?
 My pride and joy.
 Got it from the 3rd Baptists, their yearly yard sale.”

 “That’s the song—Telephone Line.
 One of their hits, ELO.
-‘The Electric Light Orchestra,’” she explained, making obvious a simple statement of fact.
+‘The Electric Light Orchestra.’”
+This was a simple statement of fact.
 “Hello, how are you?” sang a faltering teenage voice.